alinex/node-book/doc/alinex.md

 JavaScript before releasing them.
 So you have no need to use the newest V8 or CoffeeScript if you include one of the Alinex modules.

+If the performance would be higher rated as the fast prototyping I would have decided to use Rust.

 ## Relations